 Do you have a right to a clean environment?

-That is the claim twenty-one youths from across the U.S. are arguing in court since filing a lawsuit against the federal government back in August over their constitutional right to a clean environment.
+That is the claim twenty-one youths from across the U.S. are arguing in court since filing a lawsuit against the federal government in August, 2015 over their constitutional right to a clean environment (Juliana v.
+United States).
 They allege that the government knowingly contributed to the dangerous level of carbon dioxide emissions in the country and that their fundamental rights to life, liberty and property have therefore been violated.

 The young plaintiffs are asking for a court order requiring the federal government to implement a climate recovery program reducing emissions to a safe level (of 350 ppm) by the year 2100.